Skip to main content

 5. Click the "Subscribe Via Email" button.

-6. You will receive a confirmation email from Meraki Status Page.
+6. You will receive a confirmation email from the Meraki Status Page.
 You must click the "Confirm subscription" link in the email in order to finalize your email subscription.

 Canceling your Email Subscription